Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

           // Language expressions can be used.
 Expressions are not allowed to reference secure parameters or provide data for config secrets in ways that put the secret security at risk.
           "extensionConfigs": {
             "k8s": {
-              "type": "object",
-              // allowed types: "object", "inherit" (more on this in a further section) "value": {
+              "value": {
                 "namespace": {
                   "value": "[parameters('namespace')]"